adc-trust-ai/adc-trust-ai/README.md

 `trust-free` is a Python package for fitting interpretable regression models using Transparent, Robust, and Ultra-Sparse Trees (TRUST) — a new generation of Linear Model Trees (LMTs) with high accuracy and intuitive explanations.
 It is based on my [peer-reviewed paper](https://arxiv.org/abs/2506.15791), recently published as PRICAI 2025 proceedings on **Lecture Notes in Artificial Intelligence (Springer Nature)**.

-The package currently supports standard regression and experimental time-series regression tasks.
-Future releases will also tackle other tasks such as classification.
+The package currently supports multiclass classification, standard regression and experimental time-series regression tasks.

 <!--
 **adc-trust-ai/adc-trust-ai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.